 Please note that the Balsham Maze is in a private garden and not normally open to the public.
 We have some open days each year through the National Gardens Scheme, either as an open day or for small groups by prior arrangement.
-Details are in the NGS handbook and on their website.
+Our next NGS opening will be on Sunday 29th March 2020.
+Daffodils and spring flowers, weather permitting.
+A date for your diary.
+Details will be in the NGS handbook and on their website.
 A previous NGS visitor has written a blogpost.

 Our most recent opening was on 4th and 5th August 2019 to raise vital funds for the Arthur Rank Hospice Charity ‘Hospice at Home' campaign.
 Thank you to the ARHC fundraising team and to the friends and neighbours who worked hard to make it such a success.
 Thanks also to the Granta Chorale for some beautiful singing on Sunday afternoon.